henriasv/lammps-logfile/README.md

 plt.plot(x, y)
 ```
 In this case, `x` and `y` will contain the log data from the `N`'th `run` command in LAMMPS, counting from 0.

+Any invalid call to the `get()`-function will result in the function returning `None`.
+This happes if the user asks for a thermo propery that does not exist in the log file, or if the user asks for a `run_num` larger than the number of runs in the logfile.